-Bob Morales was 21 years old when his famous younger brother, Ritchie Valens died in a plane crash.
-After his brother’s death, Morales went on a downward spiral after turning to alcohol.
-After his recovery, he successfully beat prostate cancer.
-But throughout this turmoil, he never forgot his brother and the love they shared.
+Bob Morales was 21 years old when his famous younger brother, Ritchie Valens, died in a plane crash.
+After his brother’s death, Morales’ life continued downward with his alcohol addiction.
+And after his recovery, he successfully beat prostate cancer.
+But throughout this turmoil, Morales never forgot his brother and the love they shared.

-Bob Morales is the older brother of late 1950s singing sensation, Ritchie Valens.
-The rock ‘n’ roll pioneer was one of the first exponents of the Chicano rock movement with several hit songs like “La Bamba,” “Come On, Let’s Go,” “Donna,” and “Little Girl.”
+Bob Morales is the older brother of late 1950s singing sensation Ritchie Valens.
+The rock ‘n’ roll pioneer was one of the first exponents of the Chicano rock movement.
+Valens had several hit songs like “La Bamba,” “Come On, Let’s Go,” “Donna,” and “Little Girl.”

 Loss of a Young Star

-Ritchie Valens died in a plane crash on February 3, 1959, in Mason City, Iowa, and the country lost one of its most talented singers.
-He had four siblings, most notably his older brother, Bob Morales, who was portrayed as a bike riding enthusiast in the 1987 movie, La Bamba.
-People are wondering what happened to Ritchie Valen’s brother, and we have details about him right here.
+Ritchie Valens died in a plane crash on February 3, 1959, in Mason City, Iowa.
+And the country lost one of its most talented singers.

 Still Painful to Watch